J-Tech-Japan/Sekiban/docs/docfx_project/articles/test-out-cosmos.md

 ### Open Solution and set URI and Primary Key Using Visual Studio 2022

 Install Visual Studio 2022.
-It should be 17.7 (dotnet 7 compatible.)
+It should be 17.7 or higher version.(dotnet 7 compatible.)

 1. Open `/Tutorials/1.GetStarted/GetStarted.sln`